FelitaD/job-market-batch/README.md

 ## Results

 The aim result is to enrich and refine a list of jobs considered interesting for the user's profile.
-We narrowed down from 5000 jobs initially, to 1900 relevant and then a couple.
+We narrowed down from 5000 jobs initially, to 1900 relevant and then apply to a couple of matching jobs.

 1. Choose jobs that are attractive.
 Here a rating is given out of 10:
 ![results_apply](docs/results_apply.png)